riotkit-org/backup-repository/README.md

 Copyleft
 --------

-Created by **GrassDev Collective** as part of Wolnościowiec initiative.
+Created by **RiotKit Collective** as part of Wolnościowiec initiative.
 Project initially created for three purposes:

 - To store static files uploaded for users (libertarian/anarchist portal)
 - To store and serve video files (video archive)
 - To store backups and version them.
-Limit the disk space and permissions to create a shared space for multiple initiatives
+Limit the disk space and permissions to create a shared space for multiple organizations fighting for human-rights, tenants-rights, working-class rights and animals-rights.